abhiyogesh/NODE-FIRST-APP/README.md

  -> Export via module.exports or just exports (for multiple exports  )

- # Improved Development Workflow and Debugging
+ # 3-Improved Development Workflow and Debugging
  -  Global Features vs Core Modules vs Third-Part Modules
  * Global features : Keywords like const or function but also some global object like process
  * Core Node.js Modules : Examples would be the file system module ("fs"), the path module("path") or the       Http module ("http")